MertYksl03/Linux---Tablet-As-a-Second-Screen/README.md

 **The defualt port that provied x11vnc is 5900** unless you changed it.
 Enter the IP and the port to VNC app in your tablet and connect your new virtual monitor.
 ## Connecting via USB (Only Android)
+This method works even if you don't have network.
 First you need to install
 ```bash
 sudo apt install adb android-tools-adb android-tools-fastboot